Coleen Lamarre charged over alleged witness tampering in son’s double murder trial

 Key details reported by multiple sources:

-• Coleen Lamarre (63) was arrested in Balmain, Sydney, on 2026-04-29 at approximately 11:15 AM and charged with one count of 'intending to pervert the course of justice' for allegedly attempting to influence a key witness in her son Beau Lamarre-Condon’s double murder trial.
+- Coleen Lamarre (63) was arrested in Balmain, Sydney, on April 29, 2026, at approximately 11:15 AM and charged with one count of doing an act intending to pervert the course of justice.

-• Beau Lamarre-Condon, a former NSW Police officer, was charged with the murders of Luke Davies (29, Qantas flight attendant) and Jesse Baird (26, former Channel 10 presenter) on 2024-02-19.
+- Beau Lamarre-Condon, a former NSW Police officer, was charged with the murders of Luke Davies (29, Qantas flight attendant) and Jesse Baird (26, former TV presenter) on February 19, 2024.

-• The bodies of Luke Davies and Jesse Baird were found on 2024-02-27 in surfboard bags at a property near Bungonia, approximately 200 km south-west of Sydney.
+- The victims’ bodies were found on February 27, 2024, in surfboard bags at Bungonia, approximately 200 km south of Sydney.

-• Beau Lamarre-Condon was officially removed from the NSW Police Force one month after the murders (March 2024).
+- Beau Lamarre-Condon was dismissed from the NSW Police Force a month after the alleged murders (March 2024).

 Points of Difference